Does Being Married Lower Your Car Insurance?

 Happy married couple reviewing car insurance documents at the kitchen table in front of a laptop.

-Married people typically pay less for auto insurance because statistics show that single people are more likely to file car insurance claims.
-In addition to receiving a discount simply for being married, couples often benefit from multi-vehicle discounts insurers offer for insuring more than one vehicle on a policy.
+Married people usually pay less for car insurance because single people are statistically more likely to file auto insurance claims.
+On top of the discount just for being married, couples frequently benefit from the multi-vehicle discounts many insurance companies offer for insuring more than one vehicle on the same policy.

-Adding a spouse with poor credit to your car insurance could also raise your rates.
-Insurance companies in most states can use credit-based insurance scores when setting premiums.
-These differ from the credit scores lenders use, but they're based on similar information.
-Checking your spouse's FICO® Score can give you an idea of where their credit-based insurance score stands—and whether it's wise to add them to your car insurance.
+If your spouse is a high-risk driver or has poor credit, however, adding them to your car insurance could bump up your premiums.
+A history of unsafe driving or a poor credit-based insurance score can lead to higher premiums for car insurance.
+In most states, insurance companies can review credit-based insurance scores when setting premiums.
+These differ from the credit scores lenders use, but are based on similar information.
+Checking your spouse's FICO® Score can give you an idea of where their credit-based insurance score stands—and whether to add them to your car insurance.

 Stop overpaying for insurance